 Tell me about the Federal Perkins Loan Forgiveness for Teachers

-For every full, consecutive, uninterrupted year of full-time employment, in any of the eligible professions listed below, you may qualify for cancellation benefits on your Federal Perkins Loan.
-You must file a deferment form at the beginning of each full year of employment and a cancellation form at the end of each full year.
-Cancellation percentages are processed as follows: 15% for each of the 1st and 2nd years, 20% for each of the 3rd and 4th years, and 30% for the 5th year.
-It is possible to have 100% of your loan cancelled over a five year period.
+For every full, consecutive, uninterrupted year of full-time employment, in any of the eligible professions listed below, you may qualify for cancelation benefits on your Federal Perkins Loan.
+You must file a deferment form at the beginning of each full year of employment and a cancelation form at the end of each full year.
+Cancelation percentages are processed as follows: 15% for each of the 1st and 2nd years, 20% for each of the 3rd and 4th years, and 30% for the 5th year.
+It is possible to have 100% of your loan canceled over a five year period.

 Eligible Teaching Related Positions

 - Teacher in a low-income school eligible for funding under Chapter 1 of the Education Consolidation and Improvement Act of 1981.